-- As of November 2014, federal prosecutors had charged more than 200 defendants under VAWA 2013’s enhanced federal assault statutes, and obtained more than 140 convictions.
-These numbers include more than 40 cases involving charges of strangulation or suffocation, often precursor offenses to domestic homicide.
+- By the end of February 2015, federal prosecutors had charged 210 defendants under VAWA 2013’s enhanced federal assault statutes and obtained 164 convictions.
+These numbers include more than 60 cases involving charges of strangulation or suffocation, which are often precursor offenses to domestic homicide.

 Pilot Project for Tribal Jurisdiction Over Crimes of Domestic Violence

 - VAWA 2013 recognizes tribes’ inherent power to exercise special domestic violence criminal jurisdiction over certain defendants, regardless of their Indian or non-Indian status, who commit acts of domestic violence or dating violence or violate certain protection orders in Indian country.
 This new law generally takes effect on March 7, 2015, but also authorizes a voluntary “Pilot Project” to allow certain tribes to begin exercising special jurisdiction sooner.
 On Feb.
 6, 2014 the Pascua Yaqui Tribe of Arizona, the Tulalip Tribes of Washington and the Umatilla Tribes of Oregon were selected for this Pilot Project.
 Prior to the law generally taking effect, the Assiniboine and Sioux Tribes of the Fort Peck Indian Reservation in Montana and the Confederated Tribes of the Umatilla Indian Reservation in Oregon were also selected to participate in the Pilot Project.
 Since the Pilot Project began, more than 20 criminal cases have been charged by tribal prosecutors against non-Indian domestic violence offenders and several have been convicted of domestic violence crimes.
 Information related to the Pilot Project, related consultations, and other resources, may be found on the VAWA Reauthorization 2013 page.